 Treasurer Daniel Mookhey said the current “unsustainable” arrangement meant public hospitals were heavily subsidising private health insurers, costing the state $140 million every year – for the past five years.

 These negotiations come at a time when the latest Bureau of Health Information (BHI) Healthcare Quarterly Report found an alarming rise in ambulance demand.
-Ambulance responses have grown 7.8 per cent compared with the same quarter in 2023, while one in 10 NSW patients are waiting over 76 minutes for care (the longest recorded in the report’s history).
+Ambulance responses have grown 7.8 per cent compared with the same quarter in 2023, while one in 10 patients who arrived at the ED by ambulance waited longer than 76 minutes for their care to be transferred to ED staff (which is the longest since BHI started reporting this measure).

 Forty-four of the 53 private health insurers within the sector have agreed to or are currently paying the correct rate to public hospitals.